Form I-9 Substantive Violations Expanded in March 2026: ICE Changes and Employer Penalties

 - Failing to provide the business address in Section 2

-Source: Littler, PR Newswire
+Source: Littler, PR Newswire, ICE

 Disclaimer: The information provided is for informational purposes only and does not constitute legal or professional advice.
 Safeguard Global disclaims any liability arising from reliance on this information.
 Certain content may be sourced from third parties and remains their intellectual property; all other content is owned by Safeguard Global and protected by applicable intellectual property laws.
 You are encouraged to seek professional or legal advice to address any issues, questions or matters arising from the information contained herein.